 Button Lift: A ski lift with a round disc attached to the end of a long pole, which skiers latch onto with their legs to transport them up the slopes.

 Cable Car: The largest aerial ski lift.
-The cabins can range up to bus size and hold more than 100 passengers, and are most often used to traverse long vertical distances above slopes.
+The cabins can range up to bus size, holding up to 100 passengers and are most often used to traverse long vertical distances above slopes.